baysidejr/MMRPGPowerCards/README.md

 Pull requests welcome!
 This tool was created for tabletop game development but can be adapted for any card-based project.

+###NOTE: The convert plain text to Markdown is if you can only pull the powers in plain text.
+For example from Demiplane if you copy and paste the powers list into a text file.

 ![Accuracy 1 face,1](https://github.com/user-attachments/assets/d146bc94-a525-4a7a-a67d-7d8b4a236ac4)